 On my first reading of the series, like many other readers by the end of GoF I was absolutely convinced that Fudge had been the Death Eaters’ candidate, for he had certainly been their tool.

 But, even before the release of Order of the Phoenix three years later, I was no longer so solidly convinced of this.
-For, while it is no mystery to any reader as to just whose pocket Fudge had been living in lately, or whose purposes his official actions or policies were serving, there were clues scattered throughout the series up to that point which suggest that this had by no means always been the case.
+For, while it is no mystery to any reader as to just whose pocket Fudge had been living in lately, or whose purposes his official actions or policies were serving now, there were clues scattered throughout the series up to that point which suggest that this had by no means always been the case.
 It even began to seem quite believable that Fudge might be neither “ever-so-evil” nor even simply “ever-so-stupid”.
 It could believably have been that he really was merely “ever-so-weak-and-unlucky”.
 Just how much do we really know of the man?

 Fudge states, in the course of the PoA eavesdropping scene at the Three Broomsticks, that he was a Junior Minister in the Dept. of Magical Catastrophes on the day that Sirius Black was arrested, the day after Voldemort’s fall, and that Fudge was one of the first people on the scene to witness the arrest.
 We don’t know how long afterward the Crouch/Lestrange trial took place, but I would imagine that it took place by the start of the following year.